 After successful completion of their first year, students will have met their developmental English requirement and their General Education requirement for Exploratory Writing while earning seven units toward graduation.

-Living Arrangements: As a student in Stretch, you can either live off campus, or choose on-campus housing that is NOT a living/learning community (you cannot be a resident of ACE, FYE, or MOSAIC).
+Living Arrangements: As a student in Stretch, you can either live off campus, or choose on-campus housing within any themed community: Adventure, Academic Success, Expressive Arts, Global Engagement, Leadership & Service, or Wellness.
+You cannot live in an academic living/learning community (ACE, FYE, or MOSAIC).

 For more information on English 100A/B, please go to the English Department website.